bradl141/Bradley_BSE_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

-# First Milestone: Setting up the mirror
+# First Milestone: Setting up the Mirror

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+My project is the Magic Mirror.
+The Magic Mirror is a program that is a highly customizable interface that can display apps.
+I used a Raspberry Pi which is basically a mini pc to run the MagicMirror program on a monitor.
+Some challenges I faced was working with the raspberry pi system and linux which game me some problems.
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far